louking/contracts/docs/contract-definitions.rst

         The course has an address where the finish line will be set up.
 Generally we work with loop courses, so this is the same as the starting line.

+    date rule
+        A rule which defines a date on which a :term:`race` or :term:`exception` is created.
+E.g., Third Sat Aug is a date rule.

     event
         :term:`Race` on a particular date.
 E.g., the event record saves information about the 9/14/2019 Market Street Mile

+    exception
+        An exception to the normal rules for allowing races.
+Normally races are allowed on weekends and not allowed on weekdays.
+So the first Monday of September (Labor Day) is an example of an exception because we will allow races on that day.

     lead
         the leader who will run the finish line operation on the day of the :term:`event`